Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Kono," ranked by the total number of "Good!" votes.

-Excellent, Superior - Refers to something that is of a higher quality than average.
+Excellent, Superior - Something that is of a higher quality than average.

 No(の) - Used as a particle to indicate possession or to connect two nouns.

-Excellent, Superior - Refers to something that is of a higher quality than average.
+Excellent, Superior - Something that is of a higher quality than average.

 To Come - To arrive or come to a place.